 MWRA has a large and complex interest rate swap portfolio, including five floating-to-fixed swaps.
-As of March 8, 2018, the entire swap portfolio had a market valuation of negative \$84.6 million to MWRA.
+As of September 13, 2019, the entire swap portfolio had a market valuation of negative \$94 million to MWRA.
 Early termination events are triggered if MWRA's underlying senior lien rating falls below Baa3.

 Two letters of credit support the remaining unhedged VRDBs and expire in August and December 2020.
-The 2012 Series E and G bonds, 2014 Series A and B, and 2018 Series A and D were all issued through negotiated direct purchase agreements.
-There are two standby bond purchase agreements totaling \$203.7 million with Wells Fargo which has been extended until May 9, 2022 and with Barclays expiring on June 24, 2019.
+The 2012 Series E and G bonds, 2014 Series A and B and 2018 Series A and D were all issued through negotiated direct purchase agreements.

+There are five standby bond purchase agreements totaling \$397.6 million with four different providers with various expirations in 2021 and 2022.
 MWRA actively diversifies its variable rate portfolio across providers currently using eight different providers with J.P.
-Morgan representing the largest share with 23%.
+Morgan representing the largest share with 24%.

-All of MWRA's standby bond purchase agreements and letters of credit have bank bond and default rates based indexed to LIBOR.
-As agreements have been amended, language has been added to address the need to provide for a different rate index after LIBOR is phased out at the end of 2020.
-In all cases, MWRA could refund the bonds if it determines that there is a more favorable alternative to the index with which LIBOR is replaced.
+All of MWRA's standby bond purchase agreements and letters of credit have bank bond and default rates based indexed to Libor.
+As agreements have been amended, language has been added to address the need to provide for a different rate index after Libor is phased out at the end of 2020.
+In all cases, MWRA could refund the bonds if it determines that there is a more favorable alternative to the index with which Libor is replaced.